Messy! Moniece Claims Pregnant Apryl Jones & ‘Bad Father’ Fizz Shacked Up Over Mutual DISDAIN For Omarion

 Moniece Confirms Apryl Is Pregnant, Claims Fizz Brainwashed And Abused Son, Says They Both Dislike Omarion

-Moniece Slaughter appeared on the latest episode of Uncensored with Jason Lee and BOY did she address everything she’s been in the news for recently.
+Moniece Slaughter appeared on the latest episode of Hollywood Unlocked with Jason Lee and BOY did she address everything she’s been in the news for recently.

 Let’s start off lightly!
 Because she said a lot.
 Moniece started off by addressing the time she called a child ugly during a fight with Little Brandi on television.
 (Remember her?)
 People took an extreme offense to Moniece slandering a child.
 Moniece clarifies that she hasn’t apologized to Brandi over it, but did ultimately extend her sincere apology.